 During Mexico City’s rainy season, you can expect clear skies and strong sun throughout most hours of the day.
 It typically only rains for an hour or two in the late afternoons and evenings.
 You can also expect it to be chilly in the mornings and evenings.

-With that in mind, its important to pack outfits that easily will help you easily transition from cold mornings to hot afternoons and then to rain.
+With that in mind, pack outfits that easily will help you easily transition from cold mornings to hot afternoons, and then to rain.

 What to Wear in Mexico City’s Dry Season (November-May)